-Recognizing Trauma Responses and Seeking Professional Help
+Recognizing Trauma Responses and Seeking Help

 Trauma can manifest in a multitude of ways, both physically and mentally, often impacting our daily functioning and overall sense of well-being.
 Understanding trauma responses, knowing when to seek help, and learning about the value of a strong therapeutic alliance can guide individuals toward meaningful relief in their healing journeys.